fbpx

 Other Resting Places

 Originally, there were several locations where deceased Vincentians were interred, including present-day Niagara University in New York and the vault under the entrance of St. Vincent de Paul Church on Price Street in Philadelphia.
 In 1900, the Congregation moved the burial grounds to the seminary property in Germantown.
-Here, beneath the sanctuary of the Immaculate Conception Chapel, lies The Miraculous Medal Shrine Crypt.

 By 1938, all the plots in the crypt were occupied except for one.
 The last space was used for Fr.
 William F. Groeninger, CM, who died on February 27, 1943, and was laid to rest in the crypt on May 3.
-However, twenty years later, a burial space was dedicated to Fr.
-Skelly; it was the only burial purposely placed.
+However, 20 years later, a burial space was dedicated to Fr.
+Skelly; it was the only burial space purposely placed.

 Heroic Men of God